caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 Everybody knows Sasha in these parts.
 And as much as i don't like trusting famous people, i have no doubts about her.

-— And, — Sasha added, — despite Синий is not as famous as me, i'm well informed enough to know him.
+— And, — Sasha added, — despite Синий is not as famous as me, i'm informed well enough to know him.

-And so the pieces of the puzzle started to fall in place.
+And so the pieces of puzzle started to fall in place.

     ***